BaruaSourav/CMSC6950-Hydrographic-Statistics/README.md

 $ wget https://raw.githubusercontent.com/hainegroup/oceanspy/master/sciserver_catalogs/environment.yml
 $ conda env create -f environment.yml
 ```
 Running this will make an exact environment with all resolved dependencies.
+The `environment.yml` file is included with the repository.

 After that I have run the `conda activate Oceaonography` to activate the Oceanography environment inside conda.